karsterr/Algorithm/README.md

 # Algorithm
-Algorithm practices from 'KodLab Algoritma' book.
+Algorithm practices from various resources in C